OSC/ood-documentation/docs/_sources/infrastructure/ood-portal-generator.rst.txt

 Relying on the default build is fine for a demo deployment, but it is not recommended for a production environment.
-Options can be configured by including a file called `config.yml` with your configuration settings in the root directory before calling `rake`.
+Options can be configured by including a file called ``config.yml`` with your configuration settings in the root directory before running :program:`rake`.

 This project includes a good starting configuration file that you can use: